Karlos Vémola: Personal life

 In July 2022, Vémola married his long-time girlfriend, Slovak Playboy model Lela Vémola (née Lenka Ceterová).
 The couple had been dating since 2017 and got engaged in 2020.
 They have two children together, a daughter named Lili (b.
 2019) and son Rocky (b.
 2021).
 Vémola also has two children from his previous relationship, son Karlos (b.
 2010) and stepdaughter Sky (b.
 2007).
 The family alternates between living in Prague and in London.

-Media appearances
+On the morning of December 23, 2025, he was detained at his home in Měchenice, Czechia, and in the evening hours, he was formally charged with international organized drug trafficking.

+TV appearance

 In 2010, he appeared as a fictionalised version of himself in the controversial movie Killer Bitch.